Challenging ableism on the run

 It’s easy to think about running as the simple act of putting one foot in front of the other — but for many of us, that definition doesn’t hold up.
 Some athletes only have one foot.
 Some use wheels to get from point A to point B. They’re still runners, even if their “stride” looks different than the mainstream image.

-To challenge implicit bias, we’re taking time to listen, learn and engage with the disability community.
+To challenge implicit biases, we’re taking time to listen, learn, and engage with the disability community.
 So we spoke with Kelly Bonner, Nicole Ver Kuilen, and Danielle "Dee" Palagi.
 These three accomplished activists shared their insights about the challenges runners with disabilities face, and what we can all do to make everyone feel welcome on the run.

 What does it mean to be a runner with a disability?

 A disability doesn’t make anyone less of a runner, but it does change how they show up on the run.

 First, disability can mean you need more than just a pair of shoes and your own body to get going.